gramsimamsi/10-threads/README.md

 The last call in the `run()` method, right before exiting, should be `progressReporter.notifyWaiterLeaving()` to enable the `ProgressReporter` to remove the `WaiterBusyIndicator` when all waiters are finished.

+## Starting the threads

+There are 2 **TODO** items in the `MainActivity` class:

+At the first one you have to create an instance of your `KitchHatchImpl` and assign it to the existing variable `kitchenHatch`.

+At the second one you have to spawn the threads.
+That means you have to create as many cooks and waiters as specified in the constants `COOKS_COUNT` and `WAITERS_COUNT` and pass each of them to a new `Thread` which can be started immediately.
+Alternatively you can start them all at once by collecting them first in an `ArrayList<>` and iterating this list when you have created all threads.

-### `ProgressReporter`
+## `ProgressReporter`

-The class `ProgressReporter` is given, too.
+The class `ProgressReporter` is given.
-It handles the interaction with the elements mentioned above.
+It handles the interaction with the GUI elements mentioned above.
 If you're using multithreading in graphical applications you have to take care which thread is accessing the graphical elements.
 As this course is not meant to be an introduction to programming of graphical user interfaces (this is covered in the course GUI in the 4th semester) the required coding is already done and abstracted in the class `ProgressReporter`.

-The instance of the `ProgressReporter` is constructed by a so called "Builder" (you already used one with Retrofit and GSON) in the class `MainActivity` and you don't have to care about it there.
+The instance of `ProgressReporter` is constructed by a so called "Builder" (you already used one with Retrofit and GSON) in the class `MainActivity` so you don't have to care about it.

 The class has 3 methods you have to use: